 How To Display Your Tiles

 Decorative ceramic art tiles can be used anywhere in the home.
 They add a pop of color and life to any tabletop, mantle, or accent piece.
-You can use them as coasters for drinks, paperweights on your desk, or hang them from the walls an adhesive back or metal sawtooth hangers.
+You can use them as coasters for drinks, paperweights on your desk, or hang them from the walls with an adhesive back or metal sawtooth hangers.

 Wherever you decide to display your tiles will depend on the room decor and personal preference.
 For example, you can use tiles in an office space to add some color.
 You can hang tiles on your living room wall or place them on a bookshelf to create a focal point in the room.

 The best places to use tiles are those where they can be seen.
 You don’t want them hidden behind a door or something else, so you miss the beautiful art on display.